aumpierre-unb/Ponchon-Savarit-for-GNU-Octave/README.md

-a *x*-*h*-*y*-*H* matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed, the feed quality, and the reflux ratio at the top of the column.
+a *x*-*h*-*y*-*H* matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed, the feed quality and the reflux ratio at the top of the column.
 If feed is a saturated liquid, feed quality *q* = 1, feed quality is reset to *q* = 1 - 1e-10.
 By default, stages plots a schematic diagram of the solution, *fig* = *true*.